-The Cyclades islands of Santorini and Mykonos are two of the most famous Greek islands, making them popular choices for travelers seeking an idyllic Aegean getaway.
+The Cyclades islands of Santorini and Mykonos are two of the most famous Greek islands.
 Both offer direct flights or ferries from Athens, stunning views, and scenic beaches.
 So, how do you choose between the two if you’re short on time?

-Depending on your interests, one could be the perfect fit, while the other is perhaps not quite what you’re after.
-Whether it’s the nightlife and sandy beaches in Mykonos or the dramatic sunsets and ancient history in Santorini, we’ll dive deep into the pros and cons of each island.
+As someone who’s spent a significant amount of time on both islands, I’ll be your expert guide.
+Whether it’s the nightlife and sandy beaches in Mykonos or the dramatic sunsets and ancient history in Santorini, I’ll dive deep into the pros and cons Mykonos vs. Santorini.

 Hopefully, you’ll then be able to answer the question: is Mykonos or Santorini better for you?
 Nonetheless, if you’re still unable to decide, don’t fret!
-At the end of this article, we’ll review the best way to visit both Santorini and Mykonos, including ferry details and recommended itineraries.
+At the end of this article, I’ll review the best way to visit both islands in one trip, including ferry details and recommended itineraries.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you book an activity or reservation through these links at no extra cost to you.